xwipeoutx/xwipeoutx.github.io/_posts/2014-05-20-foray-into-nodejs-on-windows-7.md

 Be sure to let me know if you know what's going on here!

-IN any case, it was easy sailing from here on out.
+In any case, it was easy sailing from here on out.
 The tutorial was straight forward, though it reminded me of my PHP days (jam the DB object into the request object? _Really_?)